return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 CRTC Initialization
 ^^^^^^^^^^^^^^^^^^^

-A KMS device must create and register at least one struct ``drm_crtc`` instance.
-The instance is allocated and zeroed by the driver, possibly as part of a larger structure, and registered with a call to ``drm_crtc_init`` with a pointer to CRTC functions.
+A KMS device must create and register at least one struct :c:type:`struct drm_crtc` instance.
+The instance is allocated and zeroed by the driver, possibly as part of a larger structure, and registered with a call to :c:func:`drm_crtc_init()` with a pointer to CRTC functions.

 Planes (struct drm_plane)